stephennewman-lab49/springboot-rest-template/skeleton/README.md

 on laptop
-5) clone the generated project locally, develop the microservice wanted, commit and push back to git repository back in backstage
+5) clone the generated project locally, develop the microservice wanted, commit and push back to git repository

+back in backstage
-6) somehow build and deploy the microservice to k8s
+6) somehow build and deploy the microservice
+- register api in backstage
+- deploy in k8s
+-

 ### build and run the generated project